 Ferenc Snétberger / guitar

-Gábor Simon Konzertagentur represents Ferenc Snétberger worldwide except in Hungary.
+Gábor Simon Konzertagentur represents Ferenc Snétberger in GAS,UK, BeNeLux, Scandinavia, Spain and Portugal.

 Projects in concert:

 - (NEW!)
 "Hallgató" - Ferenc Snétberger & Keller Quartett & double bass;

 - New Ferenc Snétberger TITOK Trio w/ Joshua Ginsburg (db) & Toni Snétberger (dr).

 "Hallgató" - Ferenc Snétberger & Keller Quartett

 Keller Quartett: András Keller, Violin; Zsófia Környei, Violin; Gábor Homoki, Viola; László Fenyő, Violoncello.